 “A federal clerkship refines academic abilities and sets individuals up for success.
 After all, a clerk is the right hand to the federal judge.
 Who better to learn from than the individual wearing the robe?”

-Federal clerkships are prestigious, year-long positions that are viewed as key credentials for other highly sought jobs, such as large firm associate positions and law professorships.
+Federal clerkships are prestigious, typically year-long positions that are viewed as key credentials for other highly sought jobs, such as large firm associate positions and law professorships.

 “That’s a big deal, and it’s definitely a springboard for a career path,” said Jay Armstrong, MC Law director of admissions.
 “It’s a foot in the door to potentially have a judgeship later in their career.”